Bjartur-I-Dali-Udbo/modernF1/README.md

 - driver of the day results
 - standings

 ### 2.1.3.
-Other meta data
+Non-database meta data.
+Some data is not acquired in databases or must be scraped from fanmade webpages.

-- Front Row sizes.
+#### 2.1.3.1.
+Front Row conditions.
-- Sources for Pre-1974.
-(No standardised grid layouts).
+Formula 1 World Championship has introduced standardisations for grid rows at different times.
+- 1950-1973, no uniform standard grid layout.
+2, 3 and 4 cars lined up side-by-side possible.
   - Old Autosport forum threads.
   - Result websites.
   - Pictures of starting grids.
-- 1974-1980
+- 1974-1977, 2x2 cars lined up side by side.
+  - 12 meters between cars.
-- 2x2 cars lined up side by side, standardised.
+- 1978-1980, 2x2 cars lined up side by side.
+  - Grid distance increased to 14 meters.
+- 1981-1986, 1x1s1 rows.
+  - 1 car on each row, position of cars on each row are interchanging between left and right lane - or vice versa.
+  - Distance seperation is 7 meters.
+  - Total distance between cars on same lane is 14 meters, same as prior to 1981.
-- 1981-present.
+- 1987-present, 1x1x1 rows.
-- 1x1x1cars line up, separated 8m length wise and width offset with a track dependent value, standardised.
-- 1980 Monaco GP used such a line up, or similar.
-- **TODO:** Identify race starts that deviate from regulations.
+  - Distance between cars increased to 8 meters, resulting in 16 meters between cars on same lane.

+#### 2.1.3.2.
+Customised color schemes.
 - Constructor plotting colours
   - Manually selected for most common colours used in teams history.
 - Driver plotting colours.
   - Manually selected for the team they have been affiliated with for the longest time or a colour scheme familiar to the flag of their nationality.

 ## 2.2.
 Data Merging of key information.
 Ergast and f1db databases are largely identical, but there are cases in Ergast not having qualification data, but contains lap times of the race (1996-present), while f1db contains all qualification times ever set, but not lap times.
 Data is merged by using identifiers that are consistent in both datasets.